Anne Dennis-Choi, President and Chief Executive Officer

 Kelli Williams, Director of Spiritual Life

 Kelli joined AK Child & Family in 1999 as the interim Director of Spiritual Life while the acting Spiritual Life Director was on 10 month Sabbatical.
 Kelli stayed with the agency and was later hired into regular status for the Director of Spiritual Life position.
 Prior to her transition to AK Child & Family, Kelli was the Director of Youth Ministries at 1st United Methodist Church of Anchorage.
 Kelli is a Certified Chaplain through the International Fellowship of Chaplains and is a certified Veriditas Labyrinth facilitator.
 Kelli began her work in human potential as the sole proprietor of Vital Capacity Wellness Consulting where she worked with individuals and organizations at reaching their God-given gifts and graces.
 She holds a Master’s Degree in Sport Research / Psychology from the United States Sports Academy and earned her bachelor’s degree in PE & Recreation from Seattle Pacific University.
-Kelli recently won the Church Women United – United Nations Office Human Rights Award.
+Kelli has been honored with the Church Women United – United Nations Office Human Rights Award.
 Through her work, the Spiritual Life Department has also won the Lutheran Services in America Award for Excellence.

 As AK Child & Family’s Director of Spiritual Life Kelli is responsible for the delivery of spiritual life programming and services for children in psychiatric residential treatment at AK Child & Family.
 These services are voluntary, non-denominational, culturally sensitive, and age appropriate for the children we serve.
 Kelli supervises the Spiritual Life Minister and the Music and Special Ministries Coordinator.